 Jehoiachin had been imprisoned since the beginning of the exile, thirty-seven years earlier (2 Kings 24:14), but was henceforth honored more than the other conquered kings and even had his meals in the presence of the Babylonian king for the rest of his life.
 It's not clear how extensive that rest was, but Evil-merodach was murdered by his successor Nergal-sharezer two years into his reign.

 🔼Etymology of the name Evil-merodach

 Hebrew authors had the habit of altering historical names to serve the purpose of telling the story of how Truth came to the world.
-The name Amel-marduk (probably meaning Man Of Marduk in Persian) they changed to Evil-marduk, and the Hebrew word אויל (ewil), derived from the root אול I ('wl I), means fool or foolishness:
+The name Amel-marduk (probably meaning Man Of Marduk in Persian) they changed to Evil-marduk, and the Hebrew word אויל (ewil), meaning foolishness:

 For a meaning of the name Evil-merodach, both BDB Theological Dictionary and NOBSE Study Bible Name List go with the original Persian meaning and read Man Of Marduk.
 Alfred Jones (Dictionary of Old Testament Proper Names) feels that the deliberate change the authors imposed on this name is more important that the original and translates our name with The Fool Of Merodach.

-Here at Abarim Publications we guess that our name reflects something similar to what Paul writes in 1 Corinthians 1:25, namely that the best of Mardukology was still off par with truth.
-We translate this name with Marduk's Folly.
+Here at Abarim Publications we guess that our name reflects something similar to what Paul writes in 1 Corinthians 1:25, namely that the best of Mardukology was still off par with truth: "The foolishness of God is wiser than the wisdom of man".